 Author And Self Publisher

-Click on a cover to go to its page or use the menu function above.
+or you can use the menu function above.

 Stephenson Holt is a published author of fiction with female characters that are strong and take lead roles.
 Although Kitto is mentioned in the titles of his first two novels that character plays a minor role to back up the female heroes.